Last updated 4 min read

 As soon as you hit the limit, your account can be flagged and subjected to compliance checks: SOW, KYC, and other swear words which you never want to deal with.

-For example, in Portugal, crypto is 100% legal, and banks feel ok when you withdraw from crypto-related sources.
-But they may get alerted when you reach a monthly limit of only 3k euros.
+For example, in Portugal, crypto is 100% legal, and banks feel ok when you deposit to withdraw to their accounts from crypto-related sources.
+But they get alerted when you reach a monthly limit of 3k euros.

 P2P cash exchange is an alternative but still is a bit of a risk.
 It all works with amounts of pocket-sized expenses.
 A larger amount can bring trouble.